optimist555/proxmox/luks-encryption-manual-tpm-ssh-unlock/README.md

 ## Filesystem

-Check which filesystem and disk configuration you have.
+Check which filesystem, disk and partition configuration you have.

 Currently only the how to for `ZFS (RAID1)`, `ZFS (RAID10)`, `ZFS (RAIDZ-1)`, `ZFS (RAIDZ-2)`, `ZFS (RAIDZ-3)` is completed.